Colorado Avalanche Stanley Cup celebration, parade in Denver will take place on Thursday

-(CBS4) – The Stanley Cup Champion Colorado Avalanche will continue the celebration with a championship parade on Thursday, June 30th.
+(CBS4) – The Stanley Cup Champion Colorado Avalanche will continue the celebration with a championship parade on Thursday, June 30.
+The parade itself will start at 10:00 a.m. at Union Station.
+Fans are welcome to line 17th Street from Union Station to Broadway, then south to Civic Center Park.

 The pre-parade rally starts at Civic Center Park at 9:00 a.m.
 There will be live music, highlight reels of the season, a live video feed of the parade.